jfdenise/wildfly-graal/README.md

 *** Populate the classes, constuctors and services caches ** Initialize a bunch of server classes (--initialize-at-build-time=)

+## What do we have in the classpath

+This implies the `com.sun.el.ExpressionFactoryImpl` constructor to be in the `reachability-metadata.json` file provided at build time.
-We currently have org/glassfish/expressly and jakarta/el/api in classpath (doesn't require more than that).
+* org/glassfish/expressly and jakarta/el/api in classpath (doesn't require more than that).
+To avoid changes in jakarta.el spec.